• Skip to main content

 Let it grow

 How to Grow a Beard for the First Time, Patience is a valuable asset.
-A little patience may not only assist fill in any patchiness but it’s also require for practically every style.
+A little patience may not only assist fill in any patchiness but it’s also required for practically every style.
 Every week, a beard evolves into something different.
 So, if it seems like you’ll never achieve your goal—especially if it’s growing a long beard—you could wake up one morning and find you’ve arrived.

 Mind the perimeter